 A screening of Chia-Wei Hsu’s Huai Mo Village (2012, single-channel video, 8’20”), and Ruins of the Intelligence Bureau (2015, single-channel video, 13’30”), followed by a conversation with the artist moderated by curator and critic Christopher Phillips.
-Their discussion touches on the artist’s exploration of filmmaking as a performance art and Taiwan’s complex relationship with other countries in the region.
+Their discussion touched on the artist’s exploration of filmmaking as a performance art and Taiwan’s complex relationship with other countries in the region.

 HSU Chia-Wei (b.
 1983, lives and works in Taipei) is interested in the untold histories of the Cold War in Asia.
 His work often takes the form of films and installations, weave together reality and myth, the past and the present.
 Hsu’s work has been presented in many museums, including Van Abbemuseum, the Centre Pompidou, Haus der Kulturen der Welt, and Reina Sofia National Museum.
 A Hugo Boss Asia Art Award finalist in 2012 and the Grand Prize winner of the 2017 Taishin Arts Award—a major accolade for artists in Taiwan, Hsu has also been included in many biennials and festivals, such as the 39th International Film Festival Rotterdam, the 2012 Liverpool Biennial, the 2018 Sydney Biennial and Gwungju Biennial.
 He will also participate in the upcoming Shanghai Biennale.